 In their roles at Robin, Brendan O’Neil (Workplace Marketing) and Nirvanna Lildharrie (Enterprise Account Executive) work firsthand with workplace experts across the world facing these issues.
 Listen to them talk through how some companies are answering those questions in the video clip, or read the transcript below.

-Brendan: What are people starting to think about as they anticipate reopening their offices and welcoming people back in the coming months?
+Brendan: What are people starting to think about as they begin drafting a reopening plan for their offices and look to welcome workers back in the coming months?

 Nirvanna: So, I would say there are a couple of themes, maybe three major themes.
-The first obvious one is sanitation.
+The first obvious one is sanitation and safety measures.

-So, facilities folks are asking, “how do we emphasize cleaning in areas that are touched often like elevator buttons, doorknobs, those sorts of places”, and also talking about adding more sanitation stations throughout the office.
+So, facilities folks are asking, “how do we emphasize cleaning in areas that are touched often like elevator buttons, doorknobs, those sorts of places”, and also talking about adding more sanitation stations throughout the office space.
 Places where people can access hand sanitizer, disinfectant wipes, etc.

 B: Makes sense.
 Everyone is going to need to feel like they can trust that the workplace is clean in order to head back and work from the office confidently.